Oliwier00/oliwier00/README.md

 ## About Me
-I'm 16 years old and from poland
+I'm 17 years old and from poland

 ## Currently
-Learning C#
+Trying to learn some language

 ## Links